• Skip to main content

 Definition and meanings of “doko”

-• doko – 何処 (どこ) : an indefinite demonstrative pronoun meaning ‘where’ in Japanese.
-Depending on the situation and context, it can also mean ‘what place’ or ‘which place’.
+• doko – 何処 (どこ) : an interrogative pronoun used to mean ‘where’ in Japanese.
+Depending on the context and situation, this can also be used to mean ‘what place’ or ‘which place’ in Japanese.

 Below are the new words used in the example sentence.